 2) Fast Track

-The Fast Track levels will be determined when we know the amount of dancers who chose this program.
+The Fast Track levels are determined when we know the amount of dancers who chose this program.
 Our goal in Fast Track is to produce dancers who are talented in many styles of dance and to teach them the skills to be able to excel in the professional or collegiate world.
-With this comes a higher level of instruction with more experienced and knowledgeable staff, as well as higher expectations of the dancers and their dedication.
-DEADLINE TO BE PLACED IN FAST TRACK IS SUNDAY, MAY 28TH!
+With this comes a higher level of instruction, as well as higher expectations of the dancers and their dedication.

 Requirements Ages 9-11